InteractiveLab/unite-12/README.md

 - Press right arrow to switch slides,
 - Uncheck "Show Debug" in $/Kinect/Kinect Depth Grabber to turn live kinect feed off.

+This very project is an example of what we were talking about at Unite.
+It evolved fast, its lifetime was very short, last code changes are ugly.
+The purpose of releasing this presentation open source is that we hope someone might find it interesting, inspirational or can learn something new from the code.
+If you wanted to see an ideal app with well-structured code following numerous GoF patterns look elsewhere.

 If you have any questions or can't run the demo feel free to ask.